Microsoft/azure-docs.pl-pl/articles/container-registry/container-registry-faq.md

 #### <a name="windows-containers"></a>Kontenery systemu Windows

-Skonfiguruj serwer proxy platformy Docker na 127.0.0.1:8888
+Konfigurowanie serwera proxy platformy Docker na 127.0.0.1:8888

 #### <a name="linux-containers"></a>Kontenery systemu Linux